Sean Stinnett: Background

 Stinnett was born in Baltimore in 1971.
 He graduated from the Baltimore School for the Arts in 1989, afterwards attending Baltimore City Community College, where he earned an associate of arts degree in communications, and Coppin State University, where he received a bachelor's degree in sports management.
 He also attended Pennsylvania Western University, California.

 While attending Coppin State University, Stinnett was the editor in chief for the New Courier Newspaper and worked as a producer for the Rob Long Show & Jeremy Conn Show on WNST and as a writer for Ravens Insider.
 After graduating, he worked as sports administrator for Baltimore City Community College from 2007 to 2010, afterwards working as a staff writer for The Washington Afro-American newspaper and as an assistant coach for the Community College of Baltimore County men's basketball team from 2010 to 2011.
 From 2011 to 2013, Stinnett worked as the director of basketball operations for the Bowie State Bulldogs women's basketball team.
 Stinnett also worked as a procurement administrator for the Maryland Department of General Services from 2011 to 2021, as an operations director for the city of Baltimore from 2021 to 2023, and as a minority business enterprise compliance supervisor for the Maryland Department of General Services since 2023.

 In the legislature

 In January 2017, after Jill P. Carter resigned from the Maryland House of Delegates to join Baltimore mayor Catherine Pugh's administration, Stinnett applied to fill the remainder of Carter's term in the legislature.
 He did not receive any votes from the Baltimore City Democratic Central Committee, which voted 5–1 to nominate Bilal Ali.
 Stinnett then ran unsuccessfully for the seat in 2018, placing eighth in the Democratic primary with 6.2% of the vote.
 In February 2025, after state delegate Dalya Attar was elevated to the Maryland Senate, Stinnett applied to serve the remainder of her term in the Maryland House of Delegates.
 He was nominated by the Baltimore City Democratic Central Committee by a 5–1 vote.
 Stinnett was appointed to the seat by Governor Wes Moore and sworn in on March 3, 2025.

+In February 2026, Stinnett, alongside state delegates Caylin Young and Sarah Wolek, established the Maryland Muslim Caucus.

+Stinnett ran for election to a full term in 2026, during which he ran on a slate with state delegate Samuel I. Rosenberg and state senator Dalya Attar.
+Stinnett continued to support Attar after she was federally indicted on charges of extortion and conspiracy, telling The Baltimore Sun, "I'm not a judge, but we all say 'innocent until proven guilty'.".

+Political positions

+During the 2026 legislative session, Stinnett supported a bill to raise the minimum wage of Maryland from $15 to $25 an hour and eliminate all subminimum wages.